franciszekparma/DotDoRAG/README.md

 Two encoders compared, both fine-tuned with LoRA:

 - **BGE-small-en-v1.5** (`BAAI/bge-small-en-v1.5`) — ~33M params, already pretrained as a retrieval encoder on hundreds of millions of pairs.
 Strong zero-shot baseline.
 - **Ettin-150M** (`jhu-clsp/ettin-encoder-150m`) — ModernBERT internals (rotary position embeddings, GeGLU, alternating local/global attention).
-Not pretrained specifically for retrieval; we fine-tune it from a more general starting point.
+Not pretrained specifically for retrieval we fine-tune it from a more general starting point.

 Both are wrapped in a thin `nn.Module` (`src/model.py`) that runs the encoder on (query, positive, negative) batches and returns the first-position hidden state of each.